TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Number Placement Puzzles.md

 * *Goal*: Fill in each cell in the grid with $1,\dots,N$ where $N$ is the size of the grid.
 * *Constraint*: No number may appear twice in any row, column or region.
 * *Constraint*: All numbers in a region must form a sequence of consecutive numbers in any order.

+### Shingoki
+* *Goal*: Draw a single continuous non-intersecting loop
+* *Constraint*: The loop must pass through all circles.
+* *Constraint*: The loop turns on a black circle.
+* *Constraint*: The loop travels straight through a white circle.
+* *Constraint*: The loop may or may not turn on a gray circle.
+* *Constraint*: If a circle contains a number, the number indicates the total length of the straight lines going out of the circle.

 ### Sign In
 * *Goal*: Fill in each cell with the numbers $1\dots N$ where $N$ is the size of the puzzle.